 The NSSC has the statutory power to recognize the following deriatives trade repositories.

-A self-regulatory organization (SRO) is an organization that represents its members and is organized for the purpose of regulating the operations, standards of practice, and business conduct of its members and their representatives with a view to promoting the protection of investors and the public interest through rules that promote ethics and equality.
+A self-regulatory organization (SRO) is an organization that represents its members and is organized for the purpose of regulating the operations, standards of practice, and business conduct of its members and their representatives with a view to promoting the protection of investors and the public interest.
 The NSSC has the statutory authority to recognize SROs.
-The following SROs have been recognized by the NSSC:

-Investor compensation funds cover customers who incur losses as a result of the insolvency of an IIROC or MFDA Member firm.
+The Canadian Investor Protection Fund (CIPF) covers customers who incur losses as a result of the insolvency of a New SRO Member firm. .
 Loss of customer assets may take the form of shortfalls in the amount and type of assets which are held by the Member firm at the time of insolvency.
 Their objective is to return assets to customers or compensate customers when the assets are not available because the Member firm has become insolvent.

 There are important limits on this coverage.
-For more details visit www.cipf.ca (for IIROC Member firms) and https://mfda.ca/mfda-investor-protection-corporation/ (for MFDA member firms).
+For more details visit www.cipf.ca.

 Mutual Fund Dealer Association of Canada Investor Protection Corporation (MFDAIPC)